 - Participants will gain a clearer understanding of what to expect from a visit to a Congressional office and what is expected from them.

 - They will also get to experience, through role-play, some of the unexpected difficulties that may arise during a congressional meeting and how to respond to them.

-Space for this online workshop is limited.
-Applications will be accepted on a rolling basis.
-We will close applications for each session as they become filled.
+Space in our online workshops is limited.
+Registrations will be accepted on a first come, first served basis.
+We will close registration for each session as it fills.

 Jay Branegan brings years of journalism experience, along with a second career as a congressional staffer and a love of science, to his role as an Alda-certified instructor.
 Jay’s Alda Center workshops focus on communicating to federal policy makers.
 He majored in physics and philosophy at Cornell, where he had a seminar with Carl Sagan, the patron saint of science communication.
 Jay’s many years in Washington convinced him that it’s important – and difficult – for scientists to explain the significance of their work to busy legislators, and he enjoys the challenge of helping scientists navigate the corridors of Capitol Hill.